Safeguarding Your Data

-NYJO may transfer your personal information ‘internally’ as part of any business restructuring or reorganisation, but shall take steps to ensure that your privacy rights continue to be protected.
+NYJO may transfer your personal information as part of any business restructuring or reorganisation but shall take steps to ensure that your privacy rights continue to be protected.

 Users Under 16

 NYJO is not responsible for the privacy notices and practices of other websites even if accessed using links from our website.
-We recommend that you check the policy of each website you visit and contact its owner or Data Protection Officer if you have any concerns or questions.
+We recommend that you read their privacy policies.

 Transfer of your personal information outside the European Economic Area

 Whilst the computer servers used to facilitate our website are located in the UK, by the nature of the Internet it is possible that the personal information you provide to NYJO may be transferred to countries outside the European Economic Area (EEA).
 For example, some of our suppliers including Dropbox and Mailchimp may run their operations outside the European Economic Area (EEA).
 We will take steps to try to ensure that they provide an adequate level of protection in accordance with the GDPR.
 By submitting your personal information to us you agree to this transfer, storing or processing at a location outside the EEA (including in the United States).